Timeless configuration space and the emergence of classical behavior: DeWitt expansion and piecewise extremal paths.

 \subsection{The piecewise semi-classical approximation}

-There is still one more issue that can arise in the preparatory results before we move on to our constructions of preferred coarse-grainings.
-Namely, there might be cases in which there are no extremal paths between two given configurations ${\phi^*}$ and $\phi_f$.
-This failure can be most easily visualized by connecting the least action principle to the existence of a corresponding metric and geodesics over the same space, in which case the manifold with the induced metric becomes smooth-geodesically incomplete, as discussed at length in \cite{Marsden}, and briefly recounted in the appendix \ref{app:Jacobi_metric}. { The easiest way in which we can envisage this property even in the finite-dimensional case are for non-smooth potentials (such as Dirac delta barriers, or mirrors) in configuration space whose associated symplectic flows have ``corners" \cite{Marsden} (or here called vertices).}
+There might be cases in which there are no extremal paths between two given configurations ${\phi^*}$ and $\phi_f$.
+This failure can be most easily visualized by connecting the least action principle to the existence of a corresponding metric and geodesics over the same space, in which case the manifold with the induced metric becomes smooth-geodesically incomplete, as discussed at length in \cite{Marsden}, and briefly recounted in appendix \ref{app:Jacobi_metric}. { The easiest way in which we can envisage this property even in the finite-dimensional case are for non-smooth potentials (such as Dirac delta barriers, or mirrors) in configuration space whose associated symplectic flows have ``corners" \cite{Marsden} (or here called vertices).}